griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 ```
 {:/comment}

+## importing and exporting data

+As we have seen, we can create data on the fly in R with the various data structure functions.
+However it is much more likely that you will need to import data into R to perform analysis.
+Given the number of packages available, if a common filetype exists (XML, JSON, XLSX) R can probably import it.
+The most common situation is a simple delimited text file.
+For this the read.table() function and it's various deriviatives are immenseley usefull.
+Once data has been imported and analysis completed you will need to get data back out of R. Similar to read.table(), R has functions for this purpose. write.table() will export the data given to the file on disk specified.

+## Data Frames, slicing and manipulation

 Within this course the majority of our work will be with data frames.
-This is the input ggplot2 expects and is common and useful object throughout the R language.
-Dataframes are 2 dimensional and store vectors, these vectors can be accessed with either the square brackets or the $ function.
+This is the input ggplot2 expects and is a common and useful object throughout the R language.
+Dataframes are 2 dimensional and store vectors, these vectors can be accessed with either the square brackets or the $ operator.
 When using [] brackets a comma is needed to specify whether a column or row extracted (see Data Frames, slicing and manipulation).
 They are created using the data.frame() function and is usually the format of data when reading into R. Data frames can be combined in R using the cbind() and rbind() functions assuming the data frames being combined have the same columns and rows respectively.
-If they do not functions exist within the plyr package cbind.fill() and rbind.fill() to bind data frames and fill in NA values for columns or rows that do no match.
+If they do not functions exist within various packages to bind data frames and fill in NA values for columns or rows that do no match.

-## Reading and writing data
-## Data Frames, slicing and manipulation
+<iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=G2rkRtZm' allowfullscreen='allowfullscreen' frameborder='0'></iframe>

+{::comment}
+# view the column names of a dataframe
+colnames(mtcars)

+# view row names of a dataframe
+rownames(mtcars)

+# subset dataframe to cars with only 8 cyl
+mtcars[mtcars$cyl == 8,]

+# subset dataframe to first two columns
+mtcars[,1:2]
+{:/comment}

-## Counting, aggregating
+## Counting and aggregating

+During the course of an analysis it is often usefull to determine the frequency of an event.
+A useful function exists for this purpose in the plyr package ironically called count().
+Let's answer a few questions regarding a few internal R data sets using the count function.

+<iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=G2rkRtZm&version=1' allowfullscreen='allowfullscreen' frameborder='0'></iframe>

+{::comment}
+# first load the plyr package if it's not loaded already
+library(plyr)

+# How many replicates are there for each species of the iris data?
+count(iris$Species)

+# How many cars in the mtcars dataset have both 8 cylinders and 4 carburetors
+count(mtcars, c("cyl", "carb"))
+{:/comment}

+As we can see count() is exceptionally usefull but what if we want to do something more complicated like find the average displacement of cars with 8 cylinders and 4 carburetors in the mtcars dataset.
+Luckily theres a function for that, aggregate() will splice data based on a formula and apply a function across those subsets.
+Lets go over a few examples and work up to what we want.

+<iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=G2rkRtZm&version=3' allowfullscreen='allowfullscreen' frameborder='0'></iframe>

+{::comment}
+# find the mean displacement based on the number of cylinders
+aggregate(data=mtcars, disp~cyl, mean)

+# find the mean displacement based on the number of cylinders and carburetors
+aggregate(data=mtcars, disp~cyl + carb, mean)
+{:/comment}

+## Apply family of functions

+The apply() functions provide the ablility to loop over differing data structures through various ways.
+There are there a many of these functions however over this course we will primarily use apply(), lapply(), and mapply(). apply() will apply a function over either the rows or columns of a matrix the determination of which is provided by the second argument to the function call.
+For example given a matrix x, apply(x, 1, min) will apply the min function to every row of the matrix x.
+Similarily apply(x, 2, min) will apply the min function to every column of the matrix x.

+{% include figure.html image="/assets/applyTable.png" width="750" %}

+<iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=G2rkRtZm&version=4' allowfullscreen='allowfullscreen' frameborder='0'></iframe>

+{::comment}
+# set a seed for consistency
+set.seed(426)

+# create a matrix
+x <- matrix(runif(40, 1, 100), ncol=5)

+# find the minimum value in each row
+apply(x, 1, min)

+# find the minimum value in each column
+apply(x, 2, min)
+{:/comment}

+lapply() loops over either a list or vector of elements and returns the results of the applied funciton as a list. sapply() is similar and is in fact a wrapper for lapply(), the primary difference between the two is that
+sapply will simplify the data structure if possible.

+<iframe width='100%' height='300' src='http://www.r-fiddle.org/#/embed?id=G2rkRtZm&version=6' allowfullscreen='allowfullscreen' frameborder='0'></iframe>

 ## Basic control structures
-## Apply family of functions
 ## Additional resources